saylesss88/mdbook-kanagawa-theme/README.md

 mdbook-kanagawa-theme --version
 ```

-Add the preprocessor to your `book.toml`:
+Add the preprocessor to your `book.toml`.
+(I've included the other dependencies
+for clarity, you'll still want to set your `site-url` and whatever else your
+site requires):

 ```toml
 [book]